 If you’re looking to relive the fun of an original Tamiya Hornet, used examples are still quite numerous as it was such a popular model.
 Original, unbuilt kits are the most highly sought-after of course, and are harder to track down.

 In the late 1980s I was given my first ever Tamiya – a Hornet of course – by my sister’s fiance, and it was in pretty poor shape at the time.
 But it became the vehicle that opened up my world to Tamiya R/C cars.
 Countless afternoons after school were spent running that car around makeshift dirt tracks near my house, usually only for 10-15 minutes at a time though as that’s all a typical 1200mAH Ni-Cd battery would last for in those days.
 But it was just so entertaining and challenging to fling the buggy around sandy corners, and try to beat little personal-best lap times, that it will always remain one of my very favourite R/C models.
 I still have that old Hornet to this day.

-- This model has undergone a remake, and the original is far more collectible than the remake.
-If buying a used example, ask about the history of the model and whether it is 100% original, a remake, or a hybrid of original and remake parts.
-You can also check the embossed stamps on larger plastic parts.
+If buying a used example, ask about the history of the model and whether it is 100% original or the remake, or a mix of the two.
+You can also check the embossed stamps on larger plastic parts to identify original parts.
 For more on this, see: “A detailed guide to vintage vs remake Tamiya R/C kits”

 |Other parts to check on this model||Rear shock absorber mounts may be snapped or have hairline fractures.|